phlourishdev/rpi-audio-receiver/README.md

 ### Spotify Connect

 Installs a working version of [Raspotify](https://github.com/dtcooper/raspotify), an open source Spotify client for Raspberry Pi.
+The version 0.31.4  was the last version working without troubles with the RPi zero w.
+More information can be found in [this issue](https://github.com/dtcooper/raspotify/issues/504), especially [this comment](https://github.com/dtcooper/raspotify/issues/504#issuecomment-1022760874)

+### Snapcast client

+Installs [Snapclient](https://github.com/badaix/snapcast), the client component of the Snapcast Synchronous multi-room audio player.

 ## Limitations